Cache Memory in Computer Organization

 Hit ratio = hit / (hit + miss) = no. of hits/total accesses

 There are three different types of mapping used for the purpose of cache memory which are as follows: Direct mapping, Associative mapping, and Set-Associative mapping.
-These are explained as following below.
+These are explained below.

 - Direct Mapping –